Cleveland in the American Civil War: Economic impact

 The Civil War years brought an economic boom to Cleveland.
 The city was making the transition from a small town into an industrial giant.
-Local industries manufactured railroad iron, gun carriages, gun carriage axles, and gun powder.
+Local industries manufactured railroad iron, gun carriages, gun carriage axles, and gunpowder.
 In 1863, "22% of all ships built for use on the Great Lakes were built in Cleveland," a figure that jumped to 44% by 1865.
 The cutoff from Southern trade led to the establishment of Cleveland's first tobacco factory, T. Maxfield & Co., in 1862, and the city also saw the rise of its garment industry, with the German Woolen Factory becoming the first company to produce wool cloth in the city.
 By 1865, Cleveland's banks "held $2.25 million in capital and $3.7 million in deposits."
 Civilian aid in support of the Union military included the establishment and maintenance of the Soldiers' Aid Society of Northern Ohio (1861), the U.S. General Hospital (1862), Camp Taylor (1861), and Camp Cleveland (1862).
 Food, blankets, and reading material were provided by citizens to recruits at the latter two military camps "until government stores and equipment could be distributed."
 When the war ended, Cleveland welcomed home troops by treating them to a meal and a welcoming ceremony on Public Square "before they marched to Camp Cleveland for payment and discharge from the army."